rbroggi/streamingconfig/README.md

 * default values are not persisted, they are local-only.
 This allows you to change default values when rolling out new configuration versions.

-The provided configuration must support `json` field tags for serialization.
+The user-provided configuration must support `json` field tags for serialization/deserialization.

 ## Design

-* Auditable - the lib aims at keeping historical information about configuration changes - this is achieved at the price of a higher storage usage as each configuration change translates to a new document in the collection containing all configuration fields.
+* Auditable: the lib aims at keeping historical information about configuration changes - this is achieved at the price of a higher storage usage as each configuration change translates to a new document in the collection containing all configuration fields.
-* Immutable - the configurations are versioned and immutable - every update is reflected as a new document.
+* Immutable: the configurations are versioned and immutable - every update is reflected as a new document.
+* Eventually-consistent: a configuration change will be replicated to the other local repositories eventually.

 ## Usage